pawelgalazka/tasksfile/README.md

 * each call of exported functions is logged to console as well as commands called by `run` method
 * you don't have to use Babel.
 If runjs not finds `babel-register` it will fallback to pure node for your `runfile.js`
+* if you use babel and you would like to RunJS perform better it is advised to use npm version >3.0 (better performance with loading many modules which is a case for Babel plugins)

 ## Why runjs ?